-Earlier than this around the time of Zac’s birth I had discovered lino cuts and produced mountains of hand printed garments.
+Earlier than this, around the time of Zac’s birth, I had discovered lino cuts and produced mountains of hand printed garments.
 I glued the lino to wood to make stamps.
 Skip to India 2003 and I discovered the world of the chhipa and blockprint and wow—I was moving there!
 At this time I was travelling, teaching, leading textile tours and poking my nose into everything craft I could find.

 In 2008 I moved to India to be with my husband Praveen.
-Zac stayed with us for six months and with time on our hand, we commissioned blocks of his stencils and started to print.
-Around this time what was to become The Stitching Project also started to evolve.
+Zac stayed with us for six months and with time on our hands, we commissioned blocks of his stencils and started to print.
+Around this time, what was to become The Stitching Project also started to evolve.
 Inadvertently?
 Yes, I thought a few women could be taught to stitch and they could go off to earn an income.
 This did not work out.
 More help and involvement was needed from us and slowly what is now The Stitching Project evolved.

 With no traditional ties to the chippa community, we have always been conscious of developing our own approach to print designs, Zac’s use of stencils and graffiti has been a major influence, that and lacking the skill to print a straight line has led to the use of layers and over printing used regularly at TSP.